Treyarch

 Treyarch Corporation (/ˈtreɪɑːrk/ TRAY-ark; formerly Treyarch Invention LLC) is an American video game developer based in Los Angeles with additional studio locations in Vancouver, Canada; and Austin, Texas.
 Founded in 1996 by Peter Akemann and Doğan Köslü, it was acquired by Activision in 2001.
-The studio is known for its work for the Call of Duty series, which it develops alongside Infinity Ward, Sledgehammer Games and Raven Software.
+The studio is known for the Call of Duty series, which it develops alongside Infinity Ward, Sledgehammer Games, and Raven Software.

 History

 Treyarch was founded in 1996 as Treyarch Inventions and was acquired by Activision in 2001.
 In 2005, Gray Matter Studios was merged into Treyarch.

-As part of the 2007 Leipzig Games Convention, Activision announced that Treyarch would be one of three developers behind their first James Bond-based game, 007: Quantum of Solace.
+As part of the 2007 Leipzig Games Convention, Activision announced that Treyarch would be one of three developers behind its first James Bond-based game, 007: Quantum of Solace.
 The game was released on October 31, 2008, in Europe and November 4, 2008, in North America.
 Vicarious Visions developed the Nintendo DS version and Eurocom developed the PlayStation 2 version.
-Treyarch is a major developer in the Call of Duty series.

-Call of Duty: Black Ops II held the record for the largest entertainment launch in history in any form of entertainment, breaking the record within 24 hours of its release until it was surpassed by Grand Theft Auto V. Sales from the game worldwide reached US$650 million within five days after its release.
-Treyarch worked on the Wii U version of Call of Duty: Ghosts, in order to optimize it for the console.
+Treyarch is a major developer in the Call of Duty franchise, having first worked on Call of Duty 2: Big Red One in 2005.
+The studio is known for creating the Black Ops sub-series.
+Call of Duty: Black Ops broke entertainment launch records in November 2010 by generating $360 million in its first 24 hours and selling 5.6 million copies.
+It reached $650 million worldwide within five days, and topped $1 billion in global retail sales within six weeks of its launch.
+Call of Duty: Black Ops won Best Shooter at the 2010 Spike Video Game Awards.
+Its sequel, Call of Duty: Black Ops II, earned over $500 million in its first 24 hours, and sold over $1 billion after 15 days.
+Call of Duty: Black Ops III earned over $550 million in three days, and is the best-selling Call of Duty game of all time with over 43 million copies sold.